- EOT (Greek National Tourist Organisation; www.visitgreece.gr) Concise tourist information.

 - Greek Travel Pages (www.gtp.gr) Access to ferry schedules and accommodation.

-- Lonely Planet (www.lonelyplanet.com/greece) Destination information, hotel bookings and traveller forum.
+- Lonely Planet (www.lonelyplanet.com/greece) Destination information, hotel bookings, traveller forum and more.

 - Ministry of Culture (www.culture.gr) For cultural events and sights.